Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Methodology

-Therefore we evaluate $\langle L_{\text{LW, fid.}}(t, M) \rangle$ at $t = t_{\text{ff}}(z)$, making it strictly a function of $z$ and $M$ only.
-Figure \ref{fig:meanL_plot} depicts how $\langle L_{\text{LW, fid.}}\rangle$ varies with $z$ for three different values of $M$.
-The different values of $M$ are marked as solid lines and vary from $4 \times 10^7$ \msolar up to $6 \times 10^8$ \msolarc.
-What we see is that for the analytic model the mean luminosity increases with redshift - primarily driven by the dependence on the free-fall times which depends on $z$. \\ To test the physicality of this model we again appeal to \renaissance and plot the mean LW luminosity $\langle L_{\text{LW, Ren.}}\rangle$ as a function of halo mass and redshift from \texttt{Renaissance}.
-When calculating the LW flux from Renaissance halos we first determine the stellar mass of that halo and from that calculate the mean LW flux that is produced by that stellar mass according to the \renaissance model.
+To test the physicality of this model we again appeal to \texttt{Renaissance} and plot the mean LW luminosity $\langle L_{\text{LW, Ren.}}\rangle$ as a function of halo mass and redshift from \texttt{Renaissance}.
+When calculating the LW flux from \texttt{Renaissance} halos we first determine the stellar mass of that halo and from that calculate the mean LW flux that is produced by that stellar mass according to the \texttt{Renaissance} model.
 While the data for the largest halo masses is relatively sparse (green data points), the data for the smaller halos is well sampled.
 In this case we see a relatively flat (slightly decreasing) LW luminosity as a function of redshift.
 For the lowest mass halos we would expect a slightly lower star formation efficiency and hence a lower mean LW luminosity.
 However, what we do not see, and is a limitation of the analytic model, is a mean LW luminosity which increases with redshift over this range.
 This divergence of the analytic and hydrodynamical models will feed into our results.
 Having now introduced the methodology behind our analysis we now present our results.